 The Average Directional Index (ADX) is used to measure the strength or weakness of a trend, not the actual direction.
 In general, when the positive directional indicator is higher than the negative directional in indicator, the trend of Nexo is assumed to be positive.
 An important signal is when the -DI (red line) and +DI (green line) crosses over.

-As you can see in the chart above, the Nexo follows a positive trend.
-The positive directional indicator (37.87) is higher than the negative directional indicator (27.93).
-When this situation occurs, the trend can be identified as a positive trend for the Nexo.
+As you can see in the chart above, the Nexo follows a negative trend.
+The positive directional indicator (39.89) is lower than the negative directional indicator (56.44).
+When the Nexo is in this kind of situations, the trend is negative.

-Allthough the trend is positive, the current situation of the trend of Nexo is not that strong.
-The ADX gives us a value of 21.56, which means that the trend currently followed by Nexo is a weak one.
+Allthough the trend is negative, the current situation of the trend of Nexo is not that strong.
+The ADX gives us a value of 20.98, which means that the trend currently followed by Nexo is a weak one.
 To get clear signals from the ADX for Nexo, you should wait until the ADX moves upwards of 25.